vedantnaik/CS6240MapReduceSpring2016/readme.txt

 - The script that runs the job on AWS will show the progress, please make sure you have the terminal window open till the script completes
 - It is assumed that the reviewer will run the job on his own AWS account to prevent the exchange of keys
 - Please make sure that the output format for AWS CLI is set to 'json' before running the program in AWS mode
+- *** the download path for the folder where the script downloads the AWS output files is relative to the directory in which you extracted the project ***
+- please ensure that you are in the project directory when you run the commands

 Requirements to get the program to work on the local hadoop or pseudo mode:
 ---------------------------------------------------------------------------